-"My Great and Unmatched Wisdom": Trump Ignores Warnings on Syria Retreat, Threatens to "Destroy" Turkish Economy
+Trump Defends Syria Retreat by Citing His 'Unmatched Wisdom'

 During or immediately after the call, the officials say, Trump decided on the fly to pull U.S. forces out of a 20- to 30 mile-wide buffer zone in Kurdish-held territory in northern Syria ahead of a declared Turkish attack.
 “There was none of the usual process behind this decision,” said one of the three officials, all of whom work on Mideast issues and spoke to TIME on the condition of anonymity because they are not authorized to speak publicly.
 “No NSC meetings, no deputies’ meetings, no principals’ committee, not even a dedicated intelligence briefing.”

-The president’s decision to remove the more than 50 U.S. troops from the area, which was announced late Sunday night in a White House press release, surprised officials at the State and Defense Departments, including Defense Secretary Mark Esper and Jim Jeffrey, the Administration’s Special Representative for Syria Engagement.
+The President’s decision to remove the more than 50 U.S. troops from the area, which was announced late Sunday night in a White House press release, surprised officials at the State and Defense Departments, including Defense Secretary Mark Esper and Jim Jeffrey, the Administration’s Special Representative for Syria Engagement.
 Just three days earlier, Esper had discussed a continuing American effort to negotiate safe zones and joint patrols with the Turks along the Turkey-Syria border with Turkish Defense Minister Hulusi Akar.
 The “security mechanism” in northeast Syria was negotiated to avoid bloodshed between the Kurdish and Turkish forces, both U.S. allies.

 The decision is the latest example of Trump’s reliably inconsistent presidency.
-Rather than stick to a detailed script provided by his aides, with calculated and forseeable consequences, Trump has opted to improvise, judge risk on the fly and quickly make a decision, often contrary to the advice of top U.S. generals and national security advisers.
+Rather than stick to a detailed script provided by his aides, with calculated and foreseeable consequences, Trump has opted to improvise, judge risk on the fly and quickly make a decision, often contrary to the advice of top U.S. generals and national security advisers.

 At times, his top aides and his backers in Congress have fallen into line or at least played along.
 This time, the reaction was different.